 Removing this requirement allows users to create stronger passwords that will be with them for the length of their employment.
 The NIST recommends allowing up to 64 characters with no character requirements to encourage the use of passphrases, which are now recommended as one of the most secure forms of password protection.

 One of the most important things to consider when implementing cybersecurity policies is user impact vs. hacker deterrence.
 In other words, you don’t want to enforce a policy that’s extremely inconvenient to users unless it significantly prevents cybersecurity attacks.
 Otherwise, you end up with many annoyed employees and not much benefit.

 Unfortunately, it’s been shown that requiring regular password changes does just that—it’s a policy that tends to cause users lots of headaches and annoyance.
 And with newer hacking technology, simply changing your password is just not that effective anymore.

 Hackers can use techniques to guess an extremely large number of different passwords in a very short time, and research from Carleton University has shown that password changes only slightly hamper these attacks.
-It’s the opinion of these researchers that the user impact of password changes greatly outweighs any cyber security benefits you will gain.
+It’s the opinion of these researchers that the user impact of password changes greatly outweighs any cybersecurity benefits you gain.

 One of the easiest ways to guess a password is to simply flip over a user’s laptop or look at the sticky notes on their monitors.
-If users cannot make passwords that they can easily memorize, or have to make passwords so often that they do not have a chance to memorize them, then they’ll generally find ways around that.
-Many times, the workaround is a huge security risk and means anyone who can see a user’s laptop or workspace can easily steal their password.
+If users can’t make passwords that they can easily memorize, or have to reset their passwords so often that they don’t have a chance to memorize them, they’ll generally find ways around the policy.
+Often times the workaround is a huge security risk and means anyone who can see a user’s laptop or workspace can easily steal their password.